Setting Up Your Environment

 .qmdediting

-- Python formatting and linting
+- Python integration

 - Git workflow